SerratedSharp/CSharpWasmRecipes/README.md

 JSObjectExample.Log("originalObj: ", originalObj);
 ```

-Comparing the reference we modified throughout the code with the original reference we stored and retrieved from JS globalThis, we see the new and modified properties are reflected in the original JS object we stored in globalThis:
+Comparing the output of the two `JSObjectExample.Log()` statements, we can see the reference we modified throughout the code matches the original reference we stored and retrieved from JS globalThis:

 ![image](https://github.com/SerratedSharp/CSharpWasmRecipes/assets/97156524/5554e8a5-0a36-47d8-8a15-3a85b4bebff2)